hyperspy/hyperspy-bundle/docs/verify.rst

 can start the Qt Console from within the "HyperSpy-bundle Prompt", which you will find in the Start Menu:

-Once the Miniforge prompt opens, type ``jupyter qtconsole`` and press "Enter" to launch the QT Console:
+Once the HyperSpy-bunlde prompt opens, type ``jupyter qtconsole`` and press "Enter" to launch the QT Console:

 .. figure:: _static/bundle_launching_qtconsole.png
    :width: 100 %
-   :alt: Launching the QT Console from the Miniforge prompt
+   :alt: Launching the QT Console from the HyperSpy-bundle prompt
    :figwidth: 50%

-   Launching the QT console from the Miniforge prompt
+   Launching the QT console from the HyperSpy-bundle prompt

 The Qt Console is an interactive Python interpreter that allows you to enter Python statements directly and immediately see their output.
 Once the console